yanchannn/Stats506_FinalProject/README.md

 - `analysis.sas`: contains code for the data analysis save the results in file `cbecs.csv`

+Output .csv files are under [`results`](https://github.com/yanchannn/Stats506_FinalProject/tree/main/results) folder :

+- `cbecs.csv`: contains the point estimates and 95% CI from SAS

+- `diffmean.csv`: contains the difference between domain means, the standard error of the difference, and the t test statistics

 Other files:

-- `cbecs.csv`: contains the results from SAS

 - `final.rmd`: contains code for plot the results